realms-overflow/Chess/stockfish_engine/Windows/wiki/Compiling-from-source.md

    and pick the latest version for your platform.
 In this example we will stick to either Windows or Linux, but the Mac version should be not much different to use.

+> [!NOTE]
-_Note: The latest LTS version is r23b (23.1.7779620).
+> The latest LTS version is r23b (23.1.7779620).
 This will work fine.
-The minimum version you need is r21e (21.4.7075529), so if you already have that, you are all set._
+The minimum version you need is r21e (21.4.7075529), so if you already have that, you are all set.

 If you downloaded it directly, unzip it to "C:\Android\Sdk\ndk\", or if you are on Linux, inside your home directory to /home/(your user name)/Android/Sdk/ndk